-- Allocates \$50,000 in 2023-24 and \$25,000 in 2024-25 and ongoing from the Expo Park Improvement Fund to assess the California African American Museum's current accessibility and provide recommendations for improving ADA compliance.
-Efforts will include providing closed captions and audio description features for all media on view in the museum. - Appropriates \$208,000 in 2023-24 and ongoing from the General Fund to fund a 10% salary increase from the current Bargaining Union 5 contract and continue the interagency agreement between Exposition Park and the California High Patrol for personnel and public safety support.
+Allocates \$50,000 in 2023-24 and \$25,000 in 2024-25 and ongoing from the Expo Park Improvement Fund to assess the California African American Museum's current accessibility and provide recommendations for improving ADA compliance.
+Efforts will include providing closed captions and audio description features for all media on view in the museum.

-- Approves an additional \$100,000 in 2023-24 and ongoing from the Exposition Park Improvement Fund to support electronic payment fees. - Authorizes an increase in the California Science Center's baseline budget by \$723,000 in 2023-24 and ongoing from the General Fund to reflect the new state's minimum wage. - Proposes trailer bill language to provide the Science Center the ability to request augmentation of its operating budget, upon written notification to the Joint Legislative Budget Committee, to mitigate the impact of any future state minimum wage ordinances, subject to approval by the Department of Finance. - Funds \$1,100,000 in 2023-24 from the Exposition Park Improvement Fund to create project working drawings that would implement a parkwide surveillance system at Exposition Park. - Includes \$800,000 in 2023-24 ongoing from the Exposition Park Improvement Fund to provide parking services and revenue collection services - Decreases funding for Exposition Park's California Science Center Phase III (Samuel Oschin Air and Space Center) by \$2,430,000 to reflect that the facility has not yet been certified as available for occupancy and that debt service cannot begin. - Provides \$1,337,000 in 2023-24 and \$818,000 in 2024-25 from the Exposition Park Improvement Fund for 3 positions that will support the start-up of Exposition Park's Samual Oschin Air and Space Center, scheduled to open in Spring 2025. - Allocates \$152,000 in 2023-24 and \$160,000 in 2024-25 and ongoing from the Exposition Park Improvement Fund for 1 position that will oversee operations and administration management, including supervision of administrative, operations, and events personnel. - Appropriates \$135,000 in 2023-24 and \$141,000 in 2024-25 and ongoing from the Exposition Park Improvement Fund for 1 position that will provide constituent and stakeholder management, manage digital engagement and social media, and prepare Exposition Park for an increase in events and activities related to the 2026 World Cup and 2028 Summer Olympic and Paralympic Games. - Reappropriates \$1,950,000 one-time General Fund to provide additional time to expend funds and comply with Assembly Bill 483 (Jones-Sawyer, Chapter 411,
+- Appropriates \$208,000 in 2023-24 and ongoing from the General Fund to fund a 10% salary increase from the current Bargaining Union 5 contract and continue the interagency agreement between Exposition Park and the California High Patrol for personnel and public safety support. - Approves an additional \$100,000 in 2023-24 and ongoing from the Exposition Park Improvement Fund to support electronic payment fees. - Authorizes an increase in the California Science Center's baseline budget by \$723,000 in 2023-24 and ongoing from the General Fund to reflect the new state's minimum wage. - Adopts trailer bill language to provide the Science Center with the ability to request augmentation of its operating budget, upon written notification to the Joint Legislative Budget Committee, to mitigate the impact of any future state minimum wage ordinances, subject to approval by the Department of Finance. - Funds \$1,100,000 in 2023-24 from the Exposition Park Improvement Fund to create project working drawings that would implement a parkwide surveillance system at Exposition Park. - Includes \$800,000 in 2023-24 ongoing from the Exposition Park Improvement Fund to provide parking services and revenue collection services. - Decreases funding for Exposition Park's California Science Center Phase III (Samuel Oschin Air and Space Center) by \$2,430,000 to reflect that the facility has not yet been certified as available for occupancy and that debt service cannot begin. - Provides \$1,337,000 in 2023-24 and \$818,000 in 2024-25 from the Exposition Park Improvement Fund for 3 positions that will support the start-up of Exposition Park's Samual Oschin Air and Space Center, scheduled to open in Spring 2025. - Allocates \$152,000 in 2023-24 and \$160,000 in 2024-25 and ongoing from the Exposition Park Improvement Fund for 1 position that will oversee operations and administration management, including supervision of administrative, operations, and events personnel. - Appropriates \$135,000 in 2023-24 and \$141,000 in 2024-25 and ongoing from the Exposition Park Improvement Fund for 1 position that will provide constituent and stakeholder management, manage digital engagement and social media, and prepare Exposition Park for an increase in events and activities related to the 2026 World Cup and 2028 Summer Olympic and Paralympic Games.